-What is Direct Energy Deposition?
+What is Directed Energy Deposition?

 Although DED technology can be used to make metal, ceramic and polymer parts, it is predominately used to make metal parts.
 DED can be classified into the following groups by the energy source it uses to melt material.

-How Direct energy deposition works
+How does Directed energy deposition work?

 - The feeders feed the powder through the nozzle into this molten pool